Inspection Reports for

 Findings

-The survey found isolated 'D' level deficiencies with no harm but potential for more than minimal harm that is not immediate jeopardy.
-A plan of correction was required, and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance was not achieved.
+The survey found isolated 'D' level deficiencies with no harm but potential for more than minimal harm, not constituting immediate jeopardy.
+Remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.

 Deficiencies (1)